 If you’ve sustained personal injuries as a result of another driver’s negligence, and your damages are greater than New York’s no-fault requirements, you have the following options:

 - File a personal injury claim with your own insurance company (known as a first-party claim)

 - File a personal injury claim with the at-fault driver’s insurance company (known as a third-party claim)

 - File a lawsuit against the at-fault driver

-Do not pay, or agree to pay the driver any amount of money.
-Tell the driver you will not discuss any payment with him at the scene.
-By agreeing to pay the driver, you’re effectively admitting fault.
+Do not make any admissions of fault or agree to pay the driver any amount of money.
+Tell the driver you will not discuss who may be to blame.
 Instead, contact your insurance company and report the accident.